 UNFPA was also instrumental in implementing joint or collaborative programmes with other UN agencies, enhancing effectiveness and efficiency.
-The joint programmes in the Together for SRH Programme with WHO, UNICEF and UNAIDS facilitated delivery, effectiveness in particularly being implemented in the areas of complementarity, in addition to enhancing coordination limiting chances of duplication of efforts and overlaps.
-UNFPA was actively involved in the Joint United Nations Team on AIDS (JUNTA) as a lead in HIV prevention.
-The team ensures that all support that is provided to GOL related to HIV and AIDS issues is well coordinated and technically sound.
+The joint programmes in the Together for SRH Programme with WHO, UNICEF UNAIDS and facilitated effectiveness in delivery, particularly being implemented in the areas of complementarity, in addition to enhancing coordination limiting chances of duplication of efforts and overlaps.
 Further, the collaboration between UNESCO and UNFPA on the implementation of CSE and support to the MoET was instrumental in ensuring efficiency in delivery of the programme. there were instances where the two agencies shared costs of activities which further facilitated enhanced coverage and effectiveness in coordination.
 This is also eliminated duplication of efforts, in addition to sharing of technical skills to deliver the results between the two agencies (Interviews and Document reviews).
 This coupled with the spirit of delivering as one (DaO) provided a framework that enhances coordination, consultation, joint planning and implementation among UN agencies.
 Joint Programmes also reduced duplication of efforts at national and sub-national levels.
 This needs to be further strengthened given that it enhances efficiency (Interviews with CO, Un agencies and IPs).
 Analysis of coverage and interviews also indicated that the Together for SRH Programme had overlaps with the IOM's SRH and HIV knows no border Programme were sharing locations targeting the same groups, for example the sex workers.

 The 7CP proved, to a larger extent, successful in the integration of the programme component services, ensuring that the access to the services had reduced logistics as they were received in one particular centre.
-Interviews confirmed that access to services improved due to the integration of FP, particularly the postpartum, which was never the case before, HIV/ ANC/ GBV services enhanced access reducing time wastage by the clients in accessing the services.
+Interviews confirmed that access to services improved due to the integration of FP, particularly the postpartum, which was never the case before, HIV/

+ANC/ GBV services enhanced access reducing time wastage by the clients in accessing the services.
 For example, in the Mokhotlong hospital, FP commodities were provided at the general outpatients' department, ART clinic, men's' clinic, female ward, gynaecology ward, and at postnatal clinic.
 In the contrary, the integration of services is challenged by the limited staff and high staff turnover.
 Integrated service delivery resultantly led to increased demand of services and an increase in healthcare staff workload (Interviews and document reviews).
 Further, there was need to strengthen linkage between the CO components, in addition to enhancing communication among staff on what is going.
 A case in point is when staff report that they could attend meetings but would not be able to know what the other components are delivering.
 This an area that UNFPA needs to address internally.